A Knight's Tale: Production

-A Knight's Tale was filmed entirely on location in the Czech Republic at Barrandov Studios, Prague during the summer of 2000.
+A Knight's Tale was filmed entirely on location in the Czech Republic at Barrandov Studios, Prague, during the summer of 2000.
+There, while the film was in production, Heath Ledger met Heather Graham during her simultaneous filming of From Hell.

 Lances were created that would convincingly explode upon impact without injuring the stunt riders.
 The body of each lance was scored so it would break easily, and the tips were made of balsa wood.
 Each was also hollowed out, with the holes filled with balsa splinters and uncooked linguine.

 Director Brian Helgeland says in the DVD Special Edition's commentary that he had intended to show what Geoffrey Chaucer might have been doing that inspired him to write The Canterbury Tales during the six months in which Chaucer seems to have gone missing in 1372.

 Heath Ledger's principal suit of armour was made in steel by UK-based Armordillo Ltd. They also created several stunt replicas of this armour, Count Adhemar's armour, and all the jousting armours for men and horses in lightweight, flexible, and nearly unbreakable polyurethane resin.